godwintrav/recurring-payments-api/README.md

 }
 ```

 Copy the value from the response and store it somewhere safe.
-That value is the `X-API-KEY` required in your request header.
+That value is the `X-API-KEY` required in your request header for authorization.

 ## Production